FOX43 Reveals: Taxpayers kept in the dark about which businesses received more than 85 percent of PPP loans

 “I would argue, if you’re going to turn to the federal government for help, I think the cost you pay is that you have to let your neighbors know that they’re helping to bail you out,” said Susan Schwartz, president of the Pennsylvania Freedom of Information Coalition.

 There is another point of contention.
 Sixty percent of the PPP loan has to go to payroll.
-Among the anonymous Pennsylvania businesses that received the loans, FOX43 Reveals that 1,793 companies said they retained zero employees, according to their applications.
+Among the anonymous Pennsylvania businesses that received the loans, FOX43 Reveals that 1,793 companies said they retained zero employees.

 RACHEL YONKUNAS: How does that happen?
 Wouldn’t that undermine this program?